 Laboratory Procedures:

 The instructor will explain the procedures and goals for each assignment prior to its execution.
-You will be given handouts that are pertinent to each lab assignment beforehand. the (www.conradnaleway.net/chem214).
+You will be given handouts that are pertinent to each lab assignment beforehand.
+Experiment handouts will also be available on the website for the course (www.conradnaleway.net/chem214).
 A laboratory schedule for the semester, detailing the projected start dates for each experiment, pre-lab quizzes, lab reports, and other information will also be provided to you on the first day of lab.
 This schedule will be posted on the course website as well as on Blackboard and in the laboratory, FH-313.

 Lab Notebook:

 The instructors will explain during the first lab period how the notebook is to be written.
 Notebook requirements are detailed in a later section of the syllabus.
 The notebook must contain all data and calculations assembled during each experiment.
 It should be organized but not necessarily perfect and thus can contain strikeouts and must be done in PEN.
 Students must come prepared to lab to optimize their lab efficiency.
-At each student must have:
+At the start of every NEW experiment each student must have written in their notebook:

-The tthe the
+1) The title of the experiment and the date

-A introduce in their notebook a summary of the lab purpose, background information, and may include a
+2) A paragraph introduction to summarize the lab purpose, background information, and may include a

 very brief procedure overview to aid in getting started.
+The first sentence of the introduction should

+include the purpose of the lab.

 *The TA and/or Lab Instructors will review and sign off on this portion of the lab notebook (while a pre-lab quiz is being taken) and will prevent a student from starting a lab if the notebook is not satisfactorily completed.
-T
+The student will not be allowed to start the experiment until the notebook is filled out with these requirements.

 Experiment Unknowns:

 In most cases, you will be assigned a standard unknown sample whose composition is known to at least FOUR significant figures.
-You will determine the concentration of your unknown sample and be graded on how accurately your determinations reflect its true composition. thethe
+You will determine the concentration of your unknown sample and be graded on how accurately your determinations reflect its true composition.
+Make sure to write down the unknown # in your notebook, in addition to signing for it on unknown sheets provided by the TA.

 For each assignment, you will report the values of your individual determinations, the mean concentration (or percent composition) and the standard deviation associated with the overall determination.
-You will be permitted to repeat each lab only once as time permits in order to get a better grade.
+You will be permitted to repeat each lab only once as time permits in order to get a better accuracy grade.
 However, you will need to analyze a new unknown sample and it must be undertaken in the time frame established on the laboratory schedule.
 In order to accomplish this, you will need to report your results and calculations on BLACKBOARD as soon as completed.
 You will then be graded on the accuracy of the results and can thus decide if you want to repeat the experiment.
 Graded accuracy will determine about 60% of your overall grade (see breakdown below).

 Lab Reports: